rogerhyam/wfo-backbone-management/green_book/README.md

 1. deprecated - can't be used as accepted name in taxonomy at all.
 1. unknown - not recommended for placement in taxonomy

+## Taxonomic status = role

+Systems have often confused taxonomic and nomenclatural statuses.
+In Rhakhis we have simplified this down to a name playing one of four possible roles within the classification at any one time.

+1. __Accepted__.
+The name is placed in the taxonomy as the correct name for a taxon.
+A taxon can only have one of these and they have to agree with the rules regarding placement.
+The nomenclatural status of the name must be valid, conserved or sanctioned.
+1. __Synonym__ The name is placed in the taxonomy as a synonym within a taxon.
+A taxon can have many of these.
+They can be of any nomenclatural status apart from deprecated.
+(Note that whether synonyms are homotypic or heterotypic are tracked separately and discoverable through basionym links - see below)
+1. __Unplaced__ A name that isn't associated with any taxon as an accepted name or synonym.
+A taxonomist hasn't expressed an opinion on its placement yet.
+Unplaced names can have any nomenclatural status but if they have the nomenclatural status deprecated they are considered to play another role.
+1. __Deprecated__ A name that is unplaced and also has its nomenclatural status set to deprecated plays the deprecated role.
+It can't be placed in the classification and won't be displayed as part of the classification.

+When names first enter Rhakhis they are unplaced.
+They are then assessed and either deprecated or placed on the taxonomic tree as accepted names of taxa or synonyms.

-## More on Deprecation
+## More on deprecation

 The nomenclatural status of __deprecated__ is introduced primarily as an internal device.
 This is not a nomenclatural status according to the botanical code.
 It is meant in the modern sense of the word particularly with regard to software:

 > to withdraw official support for or discourage the use of

-We use it for names that we believe have been created in error and that we can't attribute clear meaning to. __It is recommended that these names are not used in future for any purpose.__ They are maintained in the database for name matching purposes and so they can be resurrected in the future without creating new WFO IDs if more information is discovered.
+We use deprecated for names we choose not to place in our taxonomy either as accepted names of taxa or synonyms.
+There are two main reasons for deprecation:

+1. We believe the name has been created in error and we can't attribute clear meaning to it.
+Perhaps we can't find an original publication (did it ever exist?) or the type or common usage and therefore can't make a judgement as to where to place the name in our taxonomy and don't believe we ever will be able to.
+This kind of deprecated name will occur mainly at the species and lower level.
+1. We don't recognize a taxon at that rank in our hierarchy and therefore can't synonymize it.
+An example is [*Rhododendron* subsect. *Albiflora* Batta](https://list.worldfloraonline.org/wfo-3000001713).
+We don't have a subsectional level in our *Rhododendron* classification and so this name cannot be equated to any particular accepted taxon.
+It may be a valid name in another classification but as the hierarchy of type taxa may not be recognized by us either (that would need researching) it is better we do not even assert a nomenclatural status for it.
+In other words the actual nomenclatural status is null for us but might be something else for other users of the name.
+This type of deprecated name occurs above the species level.

+Where possible the reason for deprecation will be recorded in the comments section of the name.

-The status deprecated is introduced to quell the plague of zombie names.
+The status deprecated was introduced to quell the plague of zombie names.
 These are names that may have occurred in the literature or a database just once and have subsequently been propagated from one list to the next without ever dying a natural death, just soaking up time and resources.
 Zombie names are particularly problematic in the age of big data.
-This is where they find peace.
+If we delete them they will keep coming back again from different data sources like bad pennies.

-## More on Names
+## More on synonyms

-The code's definition of a name includes the word "name" includes "name".

-> 6.3.
-In this Code, unless otherwise indicated, the word “name” means a name that has been validly published, whether it is legitimate or illegitimate (see Art.
-12; but see Art.
-14.9 and 14.14).

-Unfortunately we don't know whether a name has been validly published or not before we have to start tracking it within Rhakhis.
-Even if we discover a name is not validly published but is in common usage (people reasonably assume it has been validly published or it is causing some confusion) then we need to take account of it.
-For clarity here are some of the terms we use when discussing names:

-1.	__Name String:__  A string of characters that looks like it is an effective/validly published botanical name.
-Something in a database or publication.
-1.	__Name parts:__ One, two or three words only.
-See above.
-Edge case is that hyphens are allowed in some of the words but two hyphenated words count as a word for our purposes.
-1.	__Rank:__ A rank word from our controlled vocabulary of ranks.
-The controlled vocabulary keeps track of abbreviations and acts as a gate keeper for arbitrary ranks.
-1.	__Authors String:__ The string of characters representing the author(s) of the name.
-This may follow standard author abbreviations but for our purposes here it is just a correctable string.
-1.	__Publication String:__ The string of character representing the place of publication.
-May follow standards but is just a correctable string here.
-1.	__Name Record:__ A row in the database representing a name.
-Each row has a single prescribed WFO-ID.
-(It may also have deduplicated WFO-IDs, issued in error in the past, that resolve to it but only one that should be used going forward.)
-1.	__WFO-ID:__ An identifier used to represent the Name Record in the wider world.
-1.	__Homonyms:__ Two or more names that have the same Name Parts – ignoring rank, authors string and publication string for our purposes.
-For our purposes Isonyms are a subset of Homonyms although this is not the strict definition in the code.
-See note below.
-1.	__Duplicates:__ Two or more Name Records that have the same Name Parts, Authors String and Rank.
+All synonyms are handled in the same generic way within the data model.
+A taxonomic editor asserts that a name should be treated as a synonym within a taxon by making a placement of that name.
+There are, however, at least three different kinds of synonyms and these are still accounted for:

+### Homotypic synonyms

+If a name has the same type specimen as the accepted name of a taxon then it should become a synonym within that taxon automatically - because name placement is governed by specimen placement.
+Rhakhis tracks basionym relationships in the names table but doesn't enforce them in the synonym because many of them are not yet known about.
+As the data improves we will introduce tools to encourage and enforce correct homotypic synonymy.
+On export it is already possible to list homotypic synonyms separately from other synonyms where the basionym relationships have been entered.

+### Heterotypic synonyms

+If the name has a different type specimen to the accepted name but the type specimen is judged to belong within the circumscription of the taxon then the synonym is declared by placement in the normal way.
+To be a true heterotypic synonym the name needs to be validly published and have a type.
+On export heterotypic synonyms can be listed separately because they are the synonyms that are valid names but not homotypic with the accepted name.

+### Automatic synonyms

+If a heterotypic synonym is created and that name has a basionym relationship with another name then that other name should also, automatically, become a synonym within the taxon.
+If it is already placed somewhere else in the classification then a data validity error needs to be raised.
+This functionality will be added as control of homotypic synonyms is introduced.
+On export automatic synonyms can be treated in the same way as heterotypic synonyms.

+### Informal synonyms

+It is common for taxonomic experts to want to express the relationship between a name that is invalid or illegitimate in some way and an accepted taxon.
+This might be because it is commonly used for this taxon or because the available description would place it within this taxon.
+Typically the name may be listed as a note in a flora or monograph if it isn't included as a regular synonym.
+In Rhakhis the name is simply flagged with the appropriate nomenclatural status and placed as a synonym.
+On export these synonyms can be listed separately from homotypic and heterotypic synonyms based on their nomenclatural status.

-## Homonyms, Isonyms and ex Authorship
+## Homonyms, isonyms and ex authorship

 The code has the following note under point 6.3